 Signs of a drug problem depend on the drug you use and how that drug affects you.
 Not all drugs affect people the same way.
 One of the signs that your drug use may be becoming a problem is that you take more of a drug over longer periods of time and need more of the drug to feel "high."
 Another sign is that you spend a lot of time trying to get the drug, and you give up other activities to do this.
 When you have a drug problem, you or others may notice some changes in your behaviour.
 You may be moody, have problems sleeping, or pay less attention to how you dress or look.

 You may have a drug problem if your drug use affects your health or daily activities.
 You may be dependent on drugs if you physically or emotionally need drugs to get you through your day.
 You may not be aware that you have become dependent on a drug until you try to stop taking it.
 People who are dependent on drugs may have withdrawal symptoms, such as sweating and feeling sick to their stomach, feeling shaky, and feeling anxious.

 Drug problems in older people may go unnoticed, since the signs may be similar to those of aging.
 Older adults often take medicines, such as sleep medicines and painkillers, that can lead to a drug problem.

-Health risks of alcohol and drug use
+Health risks of alcohol and other drug use

-Alcohol or drug use can:
+Alcohol and other drug use can:

 - Make car crashes more likely.
 If you drink and drive, or if you drive while you are high, you can easily hurt yourself or others.